dyarawilliams/100-days-of-code/r1-log.md

 ### R1D28
 Worked on the "fish tank" project on codeacademy's computer programming course.
 After I completed this I worked on Bootstrap 3.4.1.

+### R1D29
+Completed the "fish tank" project and I'm satisfied now.
+Also began working on Logic and If statements on khanacademy .